-Judge: 1 year of prison for suspect in David Ortiz shooting
+DR officials identify man believed to have paid Ortiz hitmen

-SANTO DOMINGO, Dominican Republic (AP) — A man nicknamed “Bone” was ordered Monday to spend one year in preventive prison as Dominican authorities said they were closing in on the mastermind and motive behind the attempted killing of baseball great David Ortiz, who is recovering at a hospital in Boston.
+SANTO DOMINGO, Dominican Republic (AP) — Dominican authorities on Monday identified the man they believe paid hit men to try and kill David Ortiz, adding that they were closing in on the mastermind and motive behind the shooting of the famous slugger who is recovering at a hospital in Boston.

-The hearing was closed to the public and officials did not release details, but according to court documents obtained by The Associated Press, the man, whose real name is Gabriel Alexánder Pérez Vizcaíno, is accused of being the liaison between the alleged hit men and the person who paid them.
+The man was identified as Alberto Miguel Rodríguez Mota, whom authorities say is a fugitive.
+The announcement was made as a judge held a hearing closed to the public for another suspect nicknamed “Bone.”
+Officials did not release details, but according to court documents obtained by The Associated Press, the man, whose real name is Gabriel Alexánder Pérez Vizcaíno, is accused of being the liaison between the alleged hit men and the person who paid them.

 The documents state that a man who is in prison for an unrelated case reached out to Pérez for the alleged job a week before the June 9 shooting at a bar in Santo Domingo and sent him a picture of the target so he could share it with the hit men.

-Authorities said in court documents that Pérez shared the picture with the other suspects as they gathered at a nearby gas station just minutes before the shooting.
+Pérez allegedly shared the picture with the other suspects as they gathered at a nearby gas station just minutes before the shooting.
 Officials have not said whether the picture was of Ortiz.

 The documents also state that Pérez sold a gold-colored iPhone 6 used to plan the attack to a woman for $180 so he could get rid of the evidence a day after the shooting.
-Authorities said he claimed the phone was giving him problems and that’s why he sold it.
+Authorities claimed the phone was giving him problems and that’s why he sold it.

 “He did this upon finding out that police were looking for him,” the document states.